Collaborative Co-Teaching: Engaging Learners across Health Care Professions

 Learning Objectives

-- Design a collaborative nurse-doctor co-teaching session.
+- Design an effective collaborative co-teaching session.

 - Recognize the essential role that rehearsals play in teaching success.